United States Capitol revolutionary war and beyond header United States Capitol

 Proposing the 2nd Amendment

-James Madison proposed the original wording for the 2nd Amendment, in his speech to Congress on June 8, 1789 like this:
+Madison's original wording for the 2nd Amendment, in his speech to Congress on June 8, 1789, read like this:

 "The right of the people to keep and bear arms shall not be infringed; a well armed and well regulated militia being the best security of a free country; but no person religiously scrupulous of bearing arms shall be compelled to render military service in person."